-Nonexchange transactions, in which the Hospitals receives (or gives) value without directly giving (or receiving) equal value in exchange, include state appropriations, certain grants, and donations.
+Nonexchange transactions, in which the Hospitals receives (or gives) value without directly giving (or receiving) equal value in exchange, includes certain grants and donations.
 Revenues are recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.

-E. Cash and Cash Equivalents - This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, savings accounts, money market accounts, cash on deposit with fiscal agents, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
+E. Cash and Cash Equivalents - This classification includes all highly liquid investments with an original maturity of three months or less when purchased, including deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
 The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty.

-- F. Investments This classification represents the participation in an equity investment fund through the UNC Investment Fund, LLC.
-Investments generally are reported at fair value, as determined by quoted market prices or estimated amounts determined by management if quoted market prices are not available.
+- F. Investments This classification represents the participation in an equity investment fund through the UNC Management Company, Inc. Investments generally are reported at fair value, as determined by quoted market prices or estimated amounts determined by management if quoted market prices are not available.
+Hospitals management reviews and evaluates the values provided by UNC Management Company, Inc. as well as the valuation methods and assumptions used in determining the fair value of such investments.
 Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
 The net increase (decrease) in the fair value of investments is recognized as a component of investment income. - G. Patient Accounts Receivable The Hospitals' patient accounts receivable consist of unbilled (in house patients, inpatients discharged but not final billed and outpatients not final billed) and billed amounts.
 Payment of these charges comes primarily from Managed Care payers, Medicare, Medicaid and, to a lesser extent, the patient.
-These amounts are recorded in the financial statements net of charity care, contractual allowances, and allowances for bad debt to determine the net realizable value of accounts receivable.
+These amounts are recorded in the financial statements net of charity care, contractual allowances and allowances for bad debt to determine the net realizable value of accounts receivable.
 See the section Net Patient Service Revenue later in the Significant Accounting Policies for a further discussion of these reductions.